imRishabhGupta/Indian-Sign-Language-Recognition/README.md

 * BoF represents each image as a histogram of features, in our case the histogram of 24 classes of sign language is generated.

-Code for step is present in file preprocessing_surf.py.
 #### Classifiers

 After obtaining the baf of features model, we are set to predict results for new raw images to test our model.
 Following classifiers are used :